w3c/wai-media-guide/index.md

 {% include toc.html type="end" %}
 {:/}

+**Note to reviewers: This is an version is to show the managing info on 3 separate pages. _For more updated content,_ see the [main version](https://deploy-preview-1--wai-media-guide.netlify.com/design-develop/media-guide/).**

 ## Elements of Accessible Video and Audio

 <p>To make your video and audio accessible to people with disabilities, provide captions, transcripts,  audio description, and optionally sign language &mdash; based on the content.</p>